Metrical theorems on systems of affine forms: Preliminaries and auxiliary results

-Note that even in the one dimensional settings there is no condition of monotonicity imposed on the approximating function as opposed to the cases when $\alpha$ is zero or when $\alpha$ is non-zero but fixed.
-In these sets the monotonicity condition on the approximating function cannot be removed due to the Duffin--Schaeffer counter example see, \cite {BDV_mtl, DuffinSchaeffer}.
+Note that even in the one dimensional setting there is no condition of monotonicity imposed on the approximating function, in contrast to the case of estimating the dimension of a fiber corresponding to a fixed value of $\alpha$ (either zero or nonzero), where the monotonicity condition on the approximating function cannot be removed due to the Duffin--Schaeffer counterexample, see \cite {BDV, DuffinSchaeffer}.

-Note that if the dimension function $f$ is such that $r^{-(m+1)n}f(r)\to \infty$ as $r\to 0$ then $\mcal{H}^f(\mb{I}^{mn}\times \mb I^n)=\infty$ and Theorem \ref{thm1} is the analogue of the classical result of Jarn\'{\i}k (see \cite{DV, Jarnik1}).
-In the case when $f(r) := r^{(m+1)n}$ the Hausdorff measure $\mcal{H}^f$ is proportional to the standard $(m+1)n$--dimensional Lebesgue measure supported on $\mb{I}^{(m+1)n}$ and the result is the natural analogue of the Khintchine--Groshev theorem for $ \W$.
-A singly metric analogue of Theorem \ref{thm1} can be found in Bugeaud's paper \cite{Bug_inhomjar}.
+Note that if the dimension function $f$ is such that $r^{-(m+1)n}f(r)\to \infty$ as $r\to 0$ then $\HH^f(\R^{mn}\times \R^n)=\infty$ and Theorem \ref{thm1} is the analogue of the classical result of Jarn\'{\i}k (see \cite{DickinsonVelani, Jarnik3}).
+In the case where $f(r) := r^{(m+1)n}$ the Hausdorff measure $\HH^f$ is proportional to the standard $(m+1)n$--dimensional Lebesgue measure supported on $\R^{(m+1)n}$ and the result is the natural analogue of the Khintchine--Groshev theorem for $ W(m,n;\psi)$.
+A singly metric analogue of Theorem \ref{thm1} can be found in Bugeaud's paper \cite{Bugeaud5}.